 The problem seems to be that people don’t predictably choose mates based on their own personalities.
 An ISTJ might want to be with another ISTJ, or they might want an ISFJ, or they might want to make their life a lot more interesting by pairing up with an ENFP.
 There are simply no predictable formulas for who picks who, or even who is happy with who.

 You’re way ahead of my usual advice because you’ve already read the Tiegers' book.
-This is the best resource I’ve found about personality type and compatibility, and they do share some data on relationship satisfaction among types (which we summarize here).
+This is a great, comprehensive resource for learning about personality type compatibility, and they do share some data on relationship satisfaction among types (which we summarize here).
 But you’re right, the book doesn’t really give hard answers about what type you’ll be happiest with if you’re an ENFP.
 And unfortunately, that’s because there aren’t any.

 So what are we to do?
 It’s hard to believe that personality typing could be so helpful in so many areas of life, but completely useless when it comes to picking a mate.
 But here are a few ways where it can be helpful: